metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 With the introduction of Isolated Kubernetes Clusters, the cluster user must decide upon cluster creation which type of isolation he needs for his workload.
 There are 3 different flavours available:

-- Internet Access Baseline: This is the default cluster creation mode, which does not change any aspects of network and registry access.
+- Internet access `baseline`: This is the default cluster creation mode, which does not change any aspects of network and registry access.
 - Internet Access Forbidden: No internet access is possible, neither ingress not egress.
 - Internet Access Restricted: No internet access is possible, neither ingress not egress, but can be enabled by the cluster user.